kapilkchaurasia/web3-tic-tac-toe/README.md

-# Basic Sample Hardhat Project
+# Tic tac toe on Web3

 This project demonstrates a basic web3 project in form of game: tic-tac-toe .
 It comes with solidity contract, test for that contract, a sample script that deploys that contract, and UI build using ether.js and react.